What is Transportation Management ?

 Integration of Operations and Planning

 Transportation data is used by a variety of people for a variety of reasons in Delaware.
-Depending on the job responsibility, each type of data is collected in certain formats, at certain locations, at select times and durations.
+Depending on the job responsibility, each type of data is collected in certain formats, at certain locations,and at select times and durations.
 The collection of data has evolved significantly over recent years, with technology used more and manual methods less.

 The Integration of Operations and Planning Advisory Committee integrates planning and operations functions to maximize data sharing and track system performance.
 Together, planners and operators are: